 What is statistical sampling?

-The practical advantage of statistical sampling is traceability.
-Every input — confidence level, expected misstatement, tolerable misstatement — is documented and recalculable.
-ISA 530.A11 highlights this as a benefit during quality reviews.
-However, statistical sampling also carries structural limitations: it assumes the population is well-defined, the selection is genuinely random, and the evaluation model fits the population's characteristics.
+The practical advantage is traceability.
+Every input (confidence level, expected misstatement (EM), tolerable misstatement (TM), population size) is documented and recalculable.
+ISA 530 .A11 highlights this as a benefit during quality reviews.
+However, statistical sampling also carries structural limitations: it assumes the population is well-defined and the selection is genuinely random.
 When those assumptions do not hold, the quantified confidence level is misleading.

 Key Points

-- Forces discipline with defined inputs.
-The auditor must specify confidence level, expected misstatement, and tolerable misstatement before selecting the sample, creating a documented and reviewable basis for the sample size.
+• Forces discipline with defined inputs.
+The auditor must specify confidence level, EM, TM, and population size before selecting the sample, creating a documented and reviewable basis for the sample size.

 Why it matters in practice

 The most common error with statistical sampling is selecting items randomly but then evaluating results using professional judgement rather than probability theory.
-ISA 530.A13 warns against this explicitly.
-When an auditor uses random number generators to pick items but then concludes "no material misstatement" without computing projected misstatement and upper error limits, the sample is non-statistical by definition — regardless of how it was selected.
+ISA 530 .A13 warns against this explicitly.
+When an auditor uses random number generators to pick items but then concludes "no material misstatement" without computing projected misstatement and upper error limits, the sample is non-statistical by definition.
+The selection method does not rescue the conclusion.

 A second practical issue is teams defaulting to statistical sampling without checking whether the population characteristics support it.
-Populations with many zero-value items, heavy skew, or poorly defined boundaries can produce misleading statistical results.
+Populations with many zero-value items or heavy skew can produce misleading statistical results.
 In these cases, stratification or a switch to non-statistical sampling may be more appropriate and produce a more reliable conclusion.

 Key standard references

-- ISA 530.7: The auditor's decision to use statistical or non-statistical sampling is a matter of professional judgement.
+• ISA 530.7 confirms that the decision to use statistical or non-statistical sampling is a matter of professional judgement.

-- ISA 530.A10: Both approaches can provide sufficient appropriate audit evidence when properly applied.
+• ISA 530 .A10 states that both approaches can provide sufficient appropriate audit evidence when properly applied.

-- ISA 530.A11–A13: Traceability advantages, evaluation requirements, and the warning against mixing selection and evaluation methods.
+• ISA 530 .A11–A13 covers traceability advantages and evaluation requirements, including the warning against mixing selection and evaluation methods.

 Related terms